garrandall/popular-music-data/tracks/girlstown-super-cat.md

 All dem a talk, a top of the line girl
 Tell di whole a dem a one inna di world girl
 Speaking and speaking she a working girl
-Tell dem Mr. Cat an' him a one inna the world
+Tell dem Mr. Cat and him a one inna the world